 Of course, the reality for most of us is far more subtle, and there are plenty of us who sit awkwardly between the two extremes.

 The majority of couples out there who choose to mark the occasion do like to make a bit of an effort on Valentine’s Day.
 For the men among us, it’s almost an act of insurance and self-preservation.
 Sure, she says she’s not bothered about this particular calendar date, and that we probably shouldn’t bother with buying gifts or going out for dinner.
 However, we all know that to ignore it completely is something of a risky business that leads to getting the cold shoulder for the weeks to follow.
 Man, dating can be hard work at times.

-Here at The Wine Gallery, we know that a perfect date at any time of the year requires little more than a great bottle or two of vino, some good tunes on the stereo, and maybe a further pair of bottles on standby (you know, just in case).
+Here at Good Pair Days, we know that a perfect date at any time of the year requires little more than a great bottle or two of vino, some good tunes on the stereo, and maybe a further pair of bottles on standby (you know, just in case).

 While this works perfectly well for us, we know that the world is a wonderfully varied place, and the dance of love and courtship takes many different forms.
 As such, we’ve put together what we think are the four key types of Valentine’s Day Dinner Dates and how to spot them… and we’d love to know which category you think you fit into!

 You’re a busy, working couple, and the chances are you’ve been together for some time already.
 The initial giddy rush of romance might have faded a little in recent years, but you’re still up for marking the occasion with an evening out together.